 - Cars over 10 years old need to be inspected every year.

-- New mopeds, quads, and motorcycles are tested after 5 years, and then every two years until the age of 10.
+- New mopeds, quads, and motorcycles are tested from 3-4 years, and then every two years until the age of 10.

 - Any car over the age of 10 is required to be inspected and tested every year.

 If your vehicle falls outside those I listed above, check the ITV website for details specific to your situation.

 View the ITV Frequency based on motor vehicle type.